sensu/sensu-docs/content/sensu-go/6.7/operations/maintain-sensu/migrate.md

 ### Subdue

 Sensu Go checks include a `subdues` attribute that allows you to set specific periods of time when Sensu will not execute the check.
-Read [Subdues][109] in the check reference for more information and examples.
+Read [Subdues][109] in the checks reference for more information and examples.

 You can also use [cron scheduling][99] in Sensu Go checks to specify when checks **should** be executed.